sneakerhax/TTPs/5.Command_and_Control/Docker/backdoored_image_sh/README.md

 # Backdoored shell script in container image

+**Description:** This entry describes how to setup a shell script to backdoor container images

+**Requirements:** docker, curl, python, ngrok

 ## Scenario

 You have the acccess to modify docker images either through source that contains a shell script called in the Dockerfile or through an image registry.
 The shell script that you can modify runs on startup (a pretty common scenario)